fredgibbs/fredgibbs.github.io/tutorials/qgis/overlaying-historic-maps-with-qgis.md

 ### Load a historic raster image
 For now, "Zoom to Layer" of the county boundary layer.

 Now, let's load our historic map the same way.
 Bring up the Data Source Manager, and select "Raster" from the left menu.
 As usual, click the three dots to select your file, and choose the Rumsey image you downloaded.
+It will be named something like `8068000.jpg`.

 After you click "Add", the "Coordinate Reference System Selector" dialog box will open.
 Here QGIS is trying to figure out how to align raster image to the vector map.
 Just press "OK"---you know you want to---and we'll hope for the best.
 Close the Data Source Manager dialog.